 Always be sure to carry plenty of water with you, both in your vehicle and if you venture out for winter activities like snowshoeing, hiking, backcountry skiing, or snowmobiling.

-In winter months, our camper vans and compact RVs are “winterized,” which means that the water tanks are drained and filled with antifreeze to prevent the plumbing from freezing and damage at cold temperatures.
-That means you won’t be able to use the on-board sink, shower, or toilet.
+In winter months, most campervans and RV rental companies “winterize” their vehicles, which means that the water tanks are drained and filled with antifreeze to prevent the plumbing from freezing and damage at cold temperatures.
+That means you won’t be able to use the onboard sink, shower, or toilet.

-You may have to trade a few creature comforts for the added adventure of overlanding in the colder months, but we think you’ll find the trade-off is well worth it!
+You may have to trade a few creature comforts for the added adventure of camping in the colder months, but we think you’ll find the trade-off is well worth it!

 BRING AN EMERGENCY SURVIVAL KIT